gatsbyjs/gatsby/docs/docs/page-build-optimizations-for-incremental-data-changes.md

 - To enable this build option you will need to set an environment variable, so you will need access to set variables in your build environment

+- This feature is not available with `gatsby develop`.

-- At the end of each build, gatsby creates a `redux.state` file in `/.cache` that contains the all previous build data.
+* At the end of each build, gatsby creates a `redux.state` file in `/.cache` that contains the all previous build data.
 You will need to persist the `.cache/redux.state` between builds, allowing for comparison, if there is no `redux.state` file located in the `/.cache` folder then a full build will be triggered

-- Any code or static query changes (templates, components, source handling, new plugins etc) creates a new webpack compilation hash and triggers a full build
+* Any code or static query changes (templates, components, source handling, new plugins etc) creates a new webpack compilation hash and triggers a full build

+- Using the `GATSBY_EXPERIMENTAL_PAGE_BUILD_ON_DATA_CHANGES` flag should be used consistently when building your project, otherwise removing the flag will clear all cache